Understanding the SOC 2 controls list and the role it plays in a SOC 2 audit

 SOC 2 controls

 Your controls are the intentional tools and processes you’ve implemented into your organization to fulfill a specific security purpose.
 Let’s say you’re feeling somewhat tired and you’ve decided that you need to do something about it.
 The purpose is to re-energize yourself, the control may be to grab a cup of coffee.
 Alternatively, a control may be taking your daily vitamins, grabbing an energy drink, or perhaps catching up on some sleep.
 The same principle applies to SOC 2 controls.
-Controls differ within each overarching TSC requirement, and that’s ok.
-They are not tested by their ability to meet their objectives and whether or not they are implemented appropriately.
-That’s what your SOC 2 audit will reveal.

 In other words, SOC 2 is the overall security framework.
 SOC 2 controls are the measures, practices and processes taken to meet the organization’s SOC 2 objectives.

 Security controls have become increasingly important for B2B SaaS companies, and if SOC 2 is part of your security compliance, implementing the necessary SOC 2 controls that apply to your organization is the essence of the SOC 2 compliance framework.

 Having the necessary SOC 2 controls correctly implemented and operating effectively in your SaaS startup, you can ensure a robust security environment for your customers and compliance with SOC 2.